Resolving Allegations of Misconduct

 The decision of the administrative review is final for all cases that do not involve disciplinary probation, deferred suspension, suspension, or exclusion and are not subject to resolution through UHAS or other designated resolution procedure.
 If an administrative matter involves disciplinary probation, deferred suspension, suspension, or exclusion, that matter may also be reheard in its entirety through the University Hearing and Appeals System (UHAS) in addition to or in lieu of an administrative review.
 Please note: the vice president for student affairs (or his or her designee) has authority to take certain administrative actions regarding students’ housing status (including removal, relocation, or imposition of housing probation) that are not subject to further review.
 Please see Residence Hall Rules and Regulations for details.

 In appropriate situations, cases may be dismissed for lack of jurisdiction or deferred.
-In cases of deferral, the University refrains from taking any action on a case for a designated period of time (up to one year from the date of the incident) during which time a student may be given the opportunity to satisfy certain conditions or obligations as a means of avoiding further disciplinary processes or actions.
+In cases of deferral, the University refrains from taking any action on a case for a designated period of time (generally up to one year from the date of the incident) during which time a student may be given the opportunity to satisfy certain conditions or obligations as a means of avoiding further disciplinary processes or actions.

 Referral to a Conflict Resolution Process

-At the discretion of the University and with the agreement of all the parties, incidents of alleged misconduct may be referred to mediation, conciliation, or other conflict resolution process.
+At the discretion of the University and with the agreement of all the parties, incidents of alleged misconduct (except for those alleging sexual assault) may be referred to mediation, conciliation, or other conflict resolution process.
 The goal of these processes is to examine and clarify issues and circumstances underlying disputes, explore areas of agreement and possible courses of action, and derive an agreement that has the approval of all parties.
 If the process is successful, the parties will draft and sign, where appropriate, an agreement that stipulates the nature of the resolution, including what, if any, actions, outcomes or sanctions the parties must complete (including time periods or dates by which an action must be satisfied).
 To the extent practicable, actions, outcomes, and sanctions agreed to through these processes will be applied in substantially the same manner as sanctions or outcomes resulting from administrative resolutions or hearings.
 Agreements reached through a conflict resolution process are not subject to review, rehearing, or appeal through UHAS or any other designated resolution procedure.

 - See also: Our Conflict Resolution pages